ToolShedTested

 Pros

-• No-lock paddle and disc brake at the $99 price point
+• No-lock paddle and disc brake at this price tier

 • 20V MAX battery shared with drill, driver, saw